 Denied Severance Pay in Florida?
-Contact A Severance Lawyer.
+Contact A Severance Attorney.

 Severance pay provides an important financial cushion after a layoff, termination, or a job loss due to mergers and acquisitions.

 Have you been denied severance pay?
 You may still be able to get a compensation agreement for the loss of your job.
 Have you been offered a severance package and are trying to determine if it is a fair deal?
-When you contact us, our severance package attorneys can conduct a thorough analysis and, if needed, perform negotiations to ensure you are getting a fair deal.
+When you contact us, a severance attorney will conduct a thorough analysis and, if needed, perform negotiations to ensure you are getting a fair deal.

 We have extensive knowledge of employment law and understand the key components of severance packages and what it takes to make your compensation appropriate and just.

 Florida employee rights laws do not include a mandatory requirement for employers to give their workers severance pay after being laid off or terminated.
 The federal Fair Labor Standards Act (FLSA) does not mandate severance pay.

 Although, many employers choose to do so, which could be because they want workers to sign a non-compete agreement to prevent direct competition.
 Non-compete agreements and severance packages should be carefully and thoroughly considered and evaluated by a severance attorney in Florida prior to signing.

 Employers may also offer severance packages as part of a general policy in the form of an employment contract.
 Contracts are enforceable by law if an employee voluntarily signs them.

 Additionally, employers may offer a severance package to suppress a legal claim that the employee may have against an employer, which is not uncommon.
 Employees have broad protections against employers who violate the law and do not have to succumb to this tactic by employers.
 You may have the right to significantly more compensation than what an employer offers in a severance package.